 A guest’s experience at a hotel begins well before they arrive on the property.
 Visitors have likely spent hours researching hotels to find one that offers the amenities they need in the right location, at the right price.
 If it’s for a group event, there are even more logistics a planner needs to consider, like capacity limits and floor layouts.

 In a competitive and crowded market, it’s important for hotels to be transparent about their event space, services, and capabilities.
-The best way to do this is by embracing digital transformation.
+The best way to do this is by embracing hotel events digital transformation.

 One of the latest trends in hospitality, digital transformation is a key part of technology decisions being made by independent and chain hotels all over the world.
 Evolving guest preferences and the highly competitive industry are fueling the need for more tech-savvy organizations — especially when it comes to hospitality group sales.

 In a survey of event planners, 72% say they get most of their information about a potential venue from its website.
 Before choosing a venue, the same survey found that planners

 - Check room capacities – 83%

 - Review venue location on a map – 62%

 - Submit an RFP – 61%

 - Review room diagrams – 50%